victorcroisfelt/embd-magnetic-sensor-calib/README.md

 The most important constributions of this package are the libraries implemented in the header, labeled as "hdr", and source, "src", folders available inside "visual-studio/magnetic-sensor-calib/".
 Following the alphabetical order, we have:

-* magdata.h: the main goal behind this library is to load a part of a extesive raw magnometer data from a magnetomer that ran through a long period of time inside a Helmholtz Coil.
-For further information, see: D. S. Batista, F. Granziera, M. C. Tosin and L. F. de Melo, “Three-Axial Helmholtz Coil Design and Validation for Aerospace Applications,” in IEEE Transactions on Aerospace and Electronic Systems, vol. 54, no. 1, pp. 392-403, Feb.
+* magdata.h: the main purpouse behind this library is to load, to perform the tests made, a part of an extesive volume of raw magnetic data from a magnetometer that has gone through a long period inside a Helmholtz coil.
+For further information about the magnetometer and  Helmholtz coil, see: D. S. Batista, F. Granziera, M. C. Tosin and L. F. de Melo, “[Three-Axial Helmholtz Coil Design and Validation for Aerospace Applications](https://ieeexplore.ieee.org/document/8062793),” in IEEE Transactions on Aerospace and Electronic Systems, vol. 54, no. 1, pp. 392-403, Feb.
 2018.
-* matrix.h:
+* matrix.h: implements a bunch of linear algebra functions, e.g., matrix addition, matrix multiplication, and inverse (using the LU decomposition method) of a matrix.
-* mve.h:
+* mve.h: performs the auto-calibration routine based on the minimum variance estimator (MVE) approach.
-* test.h:
+* test.h: functions used to run the tests that make use of the CppUTest package.
-* twostep.h:
+* twostep.h: performs the auto-calibration routine based on the two-step process approach.

 ## Running the Tests